If I am travelling internationally, do I need to quarantine upon arrival at true student?

-If we have to lock down and/or self-isolate, will you release me from my contract?
+If we have to lock down and/or self-isolate, will true student release me from my contract?

 The Government has said that students are expected to follow the latest guidance on social contact in their local area while attending university.
 Students are advised to not travel back home in the event of restrictions being imposed on a local area.
 If you have tested positive for Covid-19, the Government advice is to self-isolate in your accommodation at university, rather than return home, so as to minimise the risk to others.
 Therefore, it will not be possible to release a tenant from their contract.